Siva-Subramaniam-DS/ICF-Tournament-Bot/README-Docker.md

-# Discord Bot Docker Deployment Guide
+# ICF Tournament Bot Docker Deployment Guide

-This guide will help you deploy your Discord bot using Docker without modifying any existing code.
+This guide will help you deploy the ICF Tournament Bot using Docker without modifying any existing code.

+**Last Updated:** September 7, 2025
+**Bot Version:** 3.0.0

 ## 📋 Prerequisites